carpentries-incubator/workflows-nextflow/episodes/02-nextflow_scripting.md

 {: .language-groovy }

-And to create a string, we add single or double quotes around some text, for example:
+And to create a string, we add single or double quotes around some text.

+For example:

 ~~~
 //String - These are text literals which are represented in the form of chain of characters